 |Jess Schneider||Coordinator, Trademarks & Intellectual Properties|

-Jess works closely with clubs, leagues and MiLB staff on the clearance, filing and registration of club names, logos and other marks.
-She also assists on other intellectual property matters and works with the licensing department, Baseball Internet Rights Company (BIRCO) and Major League Baseball Properties on trademark issues related to licensing and merchandising.
+Schneider works closely with clubs, leagues and Minor League Baseball staff on the clearance, filing, registration and renewal of club names, logos and other intellectual property with the United States Patent and Trademark Office.
+She also works closely with the licensing department, Baseball Internet Rights Company (BIRCO) and Major League Baseball Properties on trademark issues related to licensing and merchandising.

-The Miami native joined the staff in January 2014 and has a B.A. and a M.S. in Sports Administration from St. Thomas (Fla.)
-University.
+The Miami native has a Bachelor of Arts and a Master of Science in sports administration from St. Thomas (Florida) University.

 |Sandra Hebert||Director, Licensing|

-Sandie directs the national licensing program and is responsible for coordinating all program administration, communications, new licensing business and program expansion.
-She also supervises the department's involvement with name and logo changes, trademark services and quality control of Minor League Baseball products.
+Hebert oversees the Minor League Baseball Licensing Program in conjunction with Major League Baseball Properties (MLBP) and is responsible for coordinating all program administration and communications.
+She supervises the department's involvement with name and logo changes, trademark services and quality control of Minor League Baseball products.

-From June 2001 through 2010, Sandie was responsible for all administrative services for the legal department and assisted in the review of control interest transfers, regulated transactions and relocations.
+Hebert joined Minor League Baseball in 2001.
+Prior to becoming the Director of Licensing, she managed the administrative services for the legal department for nine years, assisting in the review of control interest transfers, regulated transactions and relocations.

-Sandie graduated from the University of Tampa with a Bachelor of Arts degree in Communication.
-She earned her law degree from Stetson University College of Law.
-Sandie is a member of the Arizona Bar, having spent a short time in that state, before returning to her hometown of St. Petersburg.
+Raised in St. Petersburg, Florida, Hebert graduated from the University of Tampa with a Bachelor of Arts in communication.
+Hebert earned her law degree from Stetson University College of Law.

 |Carrie Adams||Assistant Director, Licensing|